Dawlau/window-chatbot/README.md

 ### Run the app

-Now it is time to actually run the app and interact with the chatbot.
+Now it is time to actually run the app and interact with the chat.
 To do so run:

 ```
 docker-compose up